ethercrab-rs/dump-analyser/README.md

 cargo run --release -- --cycle-ops 6 ./baseline.pcapng
 ```

-## Analysing with Postgres/Grafana
+## Importing data into Postgres

+> Grafana is rubbish at doing non-time-series stuff which is a shame, so this section is only really
+> useful for PG import

 ```bash
 sudo apt install -y postgresql-client docker-compose up -d
 ```

-Grafana is now on port 3000, postgres on port 5432 and adminer on 8080.
+Postgres on port 5432 and adminer on 8080.

 Import some data with: